coldstar96/cse403/ZFRdoc.md

 6. `$ scripts/build-and-install.sh debug bin/MainActivity-debug.apk`
 7. The app should now be installed on the emulator.
 Go run it.
 Have fun.

+In addition, you can just build and run it from Eclipse.
 ## Data Access

 ### HTTP